blytkerchan/blytkerchan.github.io/_posts/2011-05-20-using-ranges-and-functional-programming-in-c-cpp4theselftaught.markdown

     	}
     }

-On line 4 of this listing, you can see our first use of a range: using `copy`, we copy the range of arguments passed to the application into the `arguments` vector. ((Note that this is not functional programming (yet), but in order to understand how functional programming is thought of in (current) C++, it is important to understand how ranges work.))
+On line 4 of this listing, you can see our first use of a range: using `copy`, we copy the range of arguments passed to the application into the `arguments` vector [^1].
 The range that contains all the arguments is `argc` in size (which is why the vector is initialized to contain `argc` elements) and starts at `argv`.
 This same approach to ranges works for all C-style arrays: the `begin`ning of the range points at the first element, the `end` of the range points one past the last element.
 We note a range like this: `[begin, end)`.
 Using `begin` and `end` in this manner works for STL containers as well, and is the basic premise for all STL algorithms.

+[^1]: Note that this is not functional programming (yet), but in order to understand how functional programming is thought of in (current) C++, it is important to understand how ranges work.

-If you look at the code for `std::copy` you'll find something like this ((The real code will likely be more complicated because of some optimizations the implementation may do, but the general idea is the same.)):
+If you look at the code for `std::copy` you'll find something like this[^2]:

+[^2]: The real code will likely be more complicated because of some optimizations the implementation may do, but the general idea is the same.

     template < typename InIter, typename OutIter >
     OutIter copy(InIter begin, InIter end, OutIter result)